Ohkthx/SchiNET-old/README.md

 + Permissions for bot manipulation. (,permission)
 + Events with countdown. (,events)
 + Channel enable/disabling of bot commands by normal users. (,channel enable/disable)
++ WatchLog on Guilds and Guild Channels.
+Streams to a new window.
++ Console Access to modify run-time features.

 *All commands are prefixed with a ',' by default- can be changed.

 ## TODO/Reimplement List

++ TAG: TODO added for quick searching minor things to edit.
 + Support for Vita-Nex: Core API
 + ~~Support for SQL~~
 + Public and Private Notifications